oliverbaumann/oliverbaumann.github.io/_pages/research.md

 author_profile: true
 ---

 My research is at the intersection of organization design, innovation, and strategy.
-In particular, my research focuses on two broad questions:
+In particular, my focus is on two broad questions:

 1. How can organizations best cope with complexity?
 2. How can organizations incentivize and control innovation?

-# Complexity
+## Complexity

 **Models of Complex Adaptive Systems in Strategy and Organization Research**
 *Mind & Society*, 14 (2015): 169-183.